-Your tired old commercial office space is due for a new fit-out or renovation and will be one of the biggest expenses your company has to pay for, but where do you start?
+Your tired old commercial office space is due for a new fit-out or renovation.
+It will be one of the biggest expenses your company has to pay for, but where do you start?
 If you are planning to embark on this project there are a few things you need to consider before you begin.

-Apart from the expense, there is so much involved with planning and organising an office move that you will only want to do it once in a blue moon, so it’s important to get it right first time around.
+Apart from the expense, there is so much involved with planning and organising an office move.
+You will only want to do it once in a blue moon, so it’s important to get it right first time around.

 The planning and designing stages are both fundamental parts of any office fit-out project.
 A well planned office space will provide you with a stress-free, productive environment and can improve your company’s brand and image.

 To ensure an enjoyable and successful renovation we have put together a few things for you to think about before the project begins.

 What is the reason or purpose of the renovation?

 Make a list of the things you are wanting to achieve from your office space.
 Ask yourself some questions like ‘why do we need a new office fit-out?’ and ‘what kind of fit-out do we want?’.

 Maybe you’ve noticed there are existing spaces that are being under-utilised?
 Are you wanting to reinforce and project your branding?
 Or are you expanding or downsizing your workforce?